NH Family Hikes

 Driving Directions:

-Parking area and trailhead are on Rt.
+Trailhead and parking area are on Rt.
 302 in Hart's Location, NH (cascades are in Livermore), 17.7 miles south of Rt.
 3 and 11.3 miles west of Rt.
-16. Look for the moderate-sized dirt pullout with a hiking sign on the west (right, coming from Twin Mountain) side of the road, about a mile south of the Notchland Inn.
+16. Look for a small pull-off on the west side of the road with a trail sign, across from a clearing by the railroad tracks.
+If travelling eastbound, it will be on your right 0.9 miles after passing the entrance to the Notchland Inn.
+Click here for a Google map.

 About the Hike: